 Peanut Butter Pie for Mikey

-- 8 oz finely chopped chocolate or semi-sweet chocolate chips
+- 8 ounces finely chopped chocolate or semi-sweet chocolate chips

 - 1/4 cup chopped unsalted peanuts

 - 1 cup heavy whipping cream

 - 8 ounces cream cheese (one package)

 - 1 cup confectioner’s (powdered) sugar

 - 14 ounces sweetened condensed milk (1 can)

 - 1 teaspoon freshly squeezed lemon juice

 - Add the cookies to the bowl of a food processor and pulse into fine crumbs, or pour cookies into a plastic bag and crush till the crumbs become are fine.
 Combine melted butter and cookie crumbs in a small bowl, and stir with a fork to mix well.
 Press mixture into the bottom and 1-inch up the sides of a 9 inch springform pan.

 - Melt the chocolate in a double boiler or in the microwave.
 Pour half of the chocolate over the bottom of the cookie crust and spread to the edges using an off-set spatula.